 On the other hand, if you let your relationship falter and you let the hope of romance die, you will arrive at the end of the parenting years as total strangers.
-Even as we devoted our lives to strengthening marriages and families around the world, and worked hard at keeping our relationship strong and vibrant, we still found ourselves in the early days of empty-nesting realizing that as we raised our six, we’d missed each other in some areas.
+Dennis and I devoted our lives to strengthening marriages and families around the world, and worked hard at keeping our relationship vibrant.
+But in the early days of empty-nesting we realized that, that as we raised our six, we’d missed each other in some areas.

 I can’t imagine the profound sense of loss that many couples experience when the children leave and they find themselves totally isolated, with little attraction to each other and no romance.
 What an unnecessary tragedy.

 Keeping children from robbing your marriage of its romance will be an ongoing challenge.
-Finding that balance between my role as wife and mother was the subject of many conversations with my husband during our full-time parenting years because I was so often off balance.
+During our full-time parenting years Dennis and I talked often about finding that balance between my role as wife and mother.
 It was not easy to manage both roles well at the same time.

 Often Dennis felt he was getting the leftovers of my time and energy, and he was right.
 There was only so much of me to go around.
 We laughed one day when I told him that because I had six children to take care of and him to serve too, he got one-seventh of my attention.
 He said it was often less than that!